b-nicasio/hourglass/README.md

 - Transforms boring time entries into beautiful charts
 - Makes your monthly reporting actually fun (yes, really!)
 - Saves you from Excel formula nightmares
+- Calculates earnings in both USD and DOP currencies

 ## Features 🎯